Leveraging Phase Polynomials for Quantum Circuit Optimization: Phase Polynomial Circuit Optimization

-Additionally, we implement a \textbf{Multiple Solution Search} mechanism controlled by a hyperparameter $k$.
-When the algorithm reaches a goal state, the state is added to a solution set of size $k$.
-The search continues until either the priority queue is empty or $k$ solutions have been found, at which point the best solution from the set will be returned.
+Because the search space grows exponentially, unrestricted A* search becomes impractical.
+We therefore use a \textbf{space-bounded A* search}~\cite{russell1992efficient,kaindl1994AAAI}, capping the priority queue size.
+When the limit is reached, lower-priority nodes are discarded to prune unpromising paths and control memory growth.
+We further employ a \textbf{multiple-solution search} controlled by a hyperparameter $k$.
+Each time a goal state is found, it is added to a solution set of size $k$.
+The search terminates when either the priority queue is empty or $k$ solutions are obtained, after which the best one is returned.